 Number and types of cases will be reviewed and used for input into the Public Outreach program as appropriate.
-Construction track-out has been identified as a consistent IDDE issue and will continue to be included as a targeted outreach campaign in 2022-2023.
+Construction track-out has been identified as a consistent IDDE issue and will continue to be included as a targeted outreach campaign in 2024-2025.

-In 2023, Yakima County responded to 8 illicit discharge reports within the County's Stormwater Utility Boundary.
-A majority of the IDDE reports were construction or commercial/agricultural related track out cases.
+In 2024, Yakima County responded to one illicit discharge reports within the County's Stormwater Utility Boundary and several outside the utility boundary.
+A majority of the IDDE cases were construction or commercial/agricultural related track out issues.
 None of the reported IDDE reported cases had an adverse impact on the MS4.